veracity/veracity-documentation/sections/vap/admin-tab/reports.md

 ## To refresh a report with new content

-If your Power BI report contains imported data and you want to show its newer version with the fresh data, or if you need to replace an image or a PDF file with its newer version, upload the file again.
+If your Power BI report contains imported data and you want to show its newer version with the fresh data, or if you need to replace an image or a PDF file with its newer version, upload the file again in the **Resources** section.
 For instructions, refer to the section above.

 ## To create a new report
 1. In the left navigation sidebar, select the plus icon.